TeamGloomy/TeamGloomy.github.io/pages/mydoc/mydoc_re_arm_connected_sbc.md

 <div class="datatable-end"></div>

-Don't power the raspberry pi from the SKR.
+Don't power the raspberry pi from the Re-Arm.
 Either us a 12/24v to 5v step down transformer or power the pi from the micro usb or usb-c port.

 ### Prepare the SD Card

-All the SD card on the RE-Arm needs is the board.txt file with the following contents.
+All the SD card on the Re-Arm needs is the board.txt file with the following contents.

 ```
 //Config for RE-Arm